What is Desktop Analytics?

 Desktop Analytics is a Windows service hosted in Azure global that utilizes Windows diagnostic data.
 While Desktop Analytics is an Azure global service that's available to US government customers, it doesn't meet US Government Community Compliance (GCC) attributes.
 For a list of compliance offerings for Microsoft products and services, see the Microsoft Trust Center.
 Desktop Analytics isn't available for GCC High or US Department of Defense (DOD) customers.
 The use of Azure Government subscriptions to host Desktop Analytics workspaces isn't supported.

-Workspace owner permissions to Set up your workspace, and the following Azure AD roles:
+Workspace owner permissions to Set up your workspace, and the following Microsoft Entra roles:

 To create a workspace in a new resource group, there are two options for permissions on the subscription: